 Another ski resort, Cranmore Mountain Resort, is located right in North Conway.
 In the winter, you can enjoy skiing as well as a tubing and mountain adventure park.

 Visiting in the summer?
 Check out the Mountain Adventure Park, which offers eight different rope courses.

 Other White Mountains Attractions

 There are other great places to explore in the White Mountains of New Hampshire.
-One of the most popular is Mount Washington.
-Drive up Pinkham Notch on the Mt.
+One of the most popular places to visit in New Hampshire is the famous Mount Washington.
+Drive your car up Pinkham Notch on the Mt.
 Washington Auto Road to reach the highest peak in the Northeast United States.

 If you’ve got younger kids, consider driving to Jefferson, New Hampshire, where you’ll find Santa’s Village.
 When my kids were little, they loved this fun amusement park where it’s Christmas every day.